Is It Hard to Qualify for a DSCR Loan?

 Why deals fail in underwriting

-The biggest reason is mismatch between expected and supportable rent.
-If appraisal rent comes in lower than pro forma, DSCR drops and terms can change fast.
+The biggest reason is a mismatch between expected and supportable rent.
+If the 1007 rent schedule comes in lower than your pro forma, DSCR drops, and terms shift quickly.
+A deal underwritten at 1.25 can land at 1.05 and lose its best pricing tier.

-Another common issue is reserve pressure.
-Some investors budget only for down payment and closing costs, then discover lender reserve requirements late in process.
+Reserve pressure is the second issue.
+Some investors budget only for down payment and closing costs, then discover the reserve requirement late in process and have to scramble.

 How I help clients qualify with less friction

-- do I have enough capital for down payment, costs, and reserves?
+- Capital stack.
+Do I have down payment, closing costs, and at least six months of PITI in reserves?

 Internal Links